CUQI-DTU/CUQIpy/docs/user/getting_started.rst

    <a href="https://www.jetbrains.com/pycharm/" target="_blank">PyCharm</a>

-*Anaconda + VS Code* is our recommended setup.
+*Anaconda distribution + Visual Studio Code* is our recommended setup.
 Once both are installed use the terminal (Linux or Mac) or Anaconda Prompt (Windows) to carry out the remaining steps below.